 Step 1: Initial Assessment

 Your dentist will perform a visual inspection of your mouth and take X-rays to help determine the current health of your teeth and gums.
 They may even be able to determine whether a root canal can prevent complete extraction.

 Step 2: Dress for the Occasion

-If it has been determined that you will need anesthesia for the procedure, you will want to wear comfortable clothes and make sure your dentist can easily access the point of entry for anesthesia.
+Your dentist may determine that you will need anesthesia for the procedure.
+In that case, you will want to wear comfortable clothes, making sure they can easily access the entry point for anesthesia.

 Step 3: The Actual Extraction

 The extraction process will depend on the state of the tooth.
-If it is impacted, the dentist will cut the gum and tissue that covers the tooth and gently rock the tooth back and forth to dislodge it from the bone.
-If the tooth is challenging to remove, it may need to be taken out of the mouth in pieces.
+If it is impacted, the dentist will cut the gum and tissue covering the tooth and gently rock the tooth back and forth to dislodge it from the bone.
+If the tooth is challenging to remove, it may need to be removed from the mouth in pieces.
 This type of removal generally requires the use of anesthesia.

 Step 4: Schedule a Ride Home Ahead of Time

-If you have to be unconscious for your procedure you will not be able to drive yourself home afterwards.
-If your dentist recommends a local anesthetic, you may still want to have a family member or friend give you a ride, as you will probably be sore and may not be feeling your best.
+If you have to be unconscious for your procedure, you will not be able to drive yourself home afterward.
+If your dentist recommends a local anesthetic, you may still want to have a family member or friend give you a ride.
+You will probably be sore and may not be feeling your best.